 The first strike consisted of 213 aircraft.
 Although spotted approaching Hawaii on radar, they were mistaken for a formation of thirteen B-17 Flying Fortresses scheduled to arrive on a ferry flight from Hamilton Field in California over the Pacific Ocean bound for Hickam Field on Oahu.
-At 7:55am, D3A Val tail EI-238 piloted by Lt Cdr Takahashi released the first bomb, a Type 98 land bomb weighing 242 kg that impacted the seaplane ramp in front of Hanger 6 at Ford Island Seaplane Base (NAS Ford Island) in the southeastern corner of Ford Island at the center of Pearl Harbor.
+At 7:55am, D3A Val tail EI-238 piloted by Lt Cdr Takahashi released the first bomb, a Type 98 land bomb weighing 242 kg that impacted the seaplane ramp in front of Hanger 6 at Ford Island Seaplane Base (NAS Ford Island) in the southeastern of Ford Island at the center of Pearl Harbor.